ric03/aether-microcontroller/README.md

 # Getting Started

-To get started run the setup script, it will create and configure the files to run the applications.
+To get started run the setup script, it will create and configure the files to run the containers.

 For MacOS please install GNU sed
 `$ brew install gnu-sed`